Head downtown for big-city sports, concerts, arts, and experiences you can only find in Toronto....

 The Shoreline Gallery at the top of Ray Bay provides visitors with an educational and tactile experience.
-Run your fingers against the silky smooth skins of the four species of stingrays while friendly educators will teach you about these amazing creatures.
+Run your fingers against the silky smooth skins of the four species of stingrays while friendly educators teach you about these amazing creatures.
 You’ll fall in love at first touch!

 Be transported to tropical waters

-Home to over 100 species of fish, Rainbow Reef transports you to the Indo-Pacific ocean and is one of the most bio-diverse exhibits at the aquarium!
+Home to over 100 species of fish, Rainbow Reef transports you to the Indo-Pacific Ocean and is one of the most bio-diverse exhibits at the aquarium!